Answers to your questions about Ladden Garden Village housing development in Yate.

 Construction work has not yet started, and we do not have an anticipated completion date at this stage.

 There are, however, primary school places available at Tyndale Primary and more widely in the surrounding area.
-Council admissions data shows that there are pupils attending schools outside the school planning area, including at Frampton Cotterell, but they would have been able to access places within the school planning area.
+Our admissions data shows that there are pupils attending schools outside the school planning area, including at Frampton Cotterell, but they would have been able to access places within the school planning area.

 We are currently in discussions with the developer regarding the proposed primary school provision.
 Following these discussions, officers will make their recommendations to enable design to move forward in 2023.